andylopezr/gRPC_PoC/README.md

 This project demonstrates various gRPC implementations in Python, featuring both basic operations and streaming capabilities.
 It includes multiple services with a new **SRP (Single Responsibility Principle)** example for authentication and logging.

+# Docker Implementation

+This project can be containerized using Docker for easy deployment and consistent execution across environments.

 ## Project Structure

 ```